appcircleio/appcircle-docusaurus/docs/account/my-organization.md

 In the left column under the organization management screen, you can change your organization name, which is a descriptive name, and you can change your unique organization ID, which is used for identification purposes for that specific organization.

-To update these details, simply enter the new values and press _Update_.
+To update these details, simply enter the new values and press _Update_.S

 ![](<https://cdn.appcircle.io/docs/assets/image (36).png>)